 the beginning of the year Rameau was ennobled by the King,

 and named Chevalier de l'Ordre de Saint-Michel (Knight of the

 Order of Saint-Michael).
 He chosed his arms : "azure

 field with a silver colombe holding a golden olive branch (rameau)

 et intéressantes tirées du sein de la nature.

-He is burried on 13, in Saint-Eustache church, in Paris.
+He was burried in Saint-Eustache church, in Paris, on September

 Medal of the Order of Saint-Michel